In order to understand this, let’s take a look at the number of atoms within a molecule of NO3 and understand how formal charges are calculated.

 Let’s look at an example of formal charge calculation:

-Carbon dioxide, CO2, is a neutral molecule which possesses 16 electrons in its valence shell.
-Drawing the Lewis structure of the molecule reveals that it can be sketched out three different ways.
+Carbon dioxide, CO2, is a neutral molecule that possesses 16 electrons in its valence shell.
+Drawing the Lewis structure of the molecule reveals that it can be sketched out in three different ways.
 The carbon atom could potentially be joined to the oxygen atoms surrounding it with double bonds, or the carbon atom could be joined to one of the oxygen atoms with a double bond and to the other oxygen atom with a single bond.
 Finally, the carbon atom could be joined to both oxygen atoms with single bonds.

 Notice that in the case of carbon dioxide, every possible formation of the molecule has a formal charge of zero.
-In the first case carbon and oxygen both have a charge of zero, resulting in zero overall charge.
+In the first case carbon and oxygen both have a charge of zero, resulting in zero overall charges.
 In the second case, carbon has a positive 1 charge while the oxygen double bond has a charge of zero and oxygen single bond has a charge of -1 resulting in the net formal charge of zero.
 Carbon has a charge of +2 while the oxygens have a -1 charge each, again resulting in a formal charge of zero.

-Let’s examine another example of formal charge.
+Let’s examine another example of a formal charge.

 What is the formal charge of the compound tetrahydroborate, or BH4?
 BH4 is made out of boron and hydrogen, so let’s examine the bonds between the two elements.
 BH4 possesses no non-bond electrons, three valence electrons for boron, and four bonds around the boron atom.
-Translating this into a representation of the formal charge formula, the formula would be expressed as: 3 – ( 0 + 4), or a total of -1 overall.
+Translating this into a representation of the formal charge formula, the formula would be expressed as 3 – ( 0 + 4), or a total of -1 overall.